Faculty Seed Grants

 B. Tanner and K. McGee, "Sh.O.R.E.
 2018: Sharing Our Research with Everyone on the Indian River Lagoon"

-Dr. Gibbs with her student Hunter Brown conducted a study at Volusia Blue Spring in summer 2018 to investigate the behavior of fish that may be using algal beds as an oxygen source.
-Aligning with our priority to support research in springs ecosystems, this study showed how fish communities in springs with enhanced nutrient loading and algal growth may be shifting their behavior or physiology in response to this alternative ecosystem state.
+Dr. Gibbs with her student Hunter Brown will conduct a study at Volusia Blue Spring in summer 2018 to investigate the behavior of fish that may be using algal beds as an oxygen source.
+Aligning with our priority to support research in springs ecosystems, this study shows how fish communities in springs with enhanced nutrient loading and algal growth may be shifting their behavior or physiology in response to this alternative ecosystem state.
+Focus: Florida Springs